La Gran final

 La Gran final (English: The Great Match) is a 2006 film directed by Gerardo Olivares.

 Synopsis

 How is it possible that children living in the remotest part of the Mongolian steppes know who Ronaldo is?
-This film tells the adventurous story of three heroes, none of whom have ever met, but who nevertheless have two things in common: firstly, they all live in the farthest-flung corners of the planet and, secondly, they are all three determined to see on TV the final in Japan of the 2002 World Cup between Germany and Brazil.
-The protagonists in this 'global' comedy are: a family of Kazakh nomads from Mongolia, a camel caravan of Tuaregs in the Sahara, and a group of indigenous people in the Amazon.
-They all live about 500 kilometres away from the next town—and the next television—making their task a particularly daunting one.
-Nevertheless, these inventive people possess the resourcefulness and the willpower to achieve their goal.
+This film tells the adventurous story of three heroes, none of whom have ever met, but who nevertheless have two things in common.
+Firstly, they all live in the furthest corners of the planet and, secondly, they are each determined to see on TV the final in Japan of the 2002 World Cup between Germany and Brazil.
+The protagonists in this 'global' comedy are a family of Kazakh nomads from Mongolia, a camel caravan of Tuaregs in the Sahara, and a group of indigenous people in the Amazon.
+They all live about 500 kilometres away from the next town—and the next television—making their task particularly daunting.
+Nevertheless, they all possess the resourcefulness and the willpower to achieve their goal.